Angelus Pavilion I&II shown

 Interlocking pavers come in a wide variety of colors, sizes, and textures.
 Combine the design versatility of borders, unique patterns, and the mixing of materials, and pavers (paving stones) have become an extremely popular choice among the best pool paving materials you can find.

-Some of the best paving around pools you will find in the Los Angeles area is made from pavers.
+Some of the best paving around pools you will find in the Los Angeles area are made from pavers.
 When these surfaces use polymeric sand between stones, the joints lock together and drain much more quickly than poured concrete patios.
 Many styles of pavers offer the safest surfaces to prevent slips around pools.

 Another elegant choice and one of the best pool paving materials for your Southern California backyard oasis are natural stone options.
 Natural stone materials we commonly use on pool design projects are flagstone and travertine.